cpwebster/principal_components/README.md

 #plot_PCA.R:

 This R script reads in output files from principal component analyses (.eigenvec and .eigenval) and the metadata text file to produce principal component plots.
-The default is written for PCs with 5 populations and 2 species; you will need to run this script line by line to tailor for individual needs.
+The default is written for PCs with 5 populations and 2 species; script should be run line by line to tailor for individual needs.